IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Estimated Effort: 1 day
     *   #### Priority: High

-## Task Backlog:
-*   ### Task ID: `STRAPI-INT-006`
-    *   #### Name: Verify Strapi `update`, `unpublish`, and `delete` Webhook Events
-    *   #### Detailed Description & Business Context:
-        While the `publish` event has been confirmed to work with the new hierarchical chunker, the other critical content lifecycle events (`update`, `unpublish`, `delete`) have not been explicitly tested.
-This task is to ensure that all webhook events are handled correctly by the RAG pipeline, ensuring data integrity and consistency between the CMS and the vector store.
-    *   #### Acceptance Criteria:
-        1. Updating an article in Strapi correctly deletes the old document chunks and creates new, updated chunks in the vector store.
-        2. Unpublishing an article in Strapi correctly deletes all associated document chunks from the vector store.
-        3. Deleting an article from Strapi correctly deletes all associated document chunks from the vector store.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Feature 6: Strapi CMS Integration
-        *   Milestone 6: Strapi CMS Integration - Phase 3
-    *   #### Status: To Do
-    *   #### Estimated Effort: 1 day
-    *   #### Priority: High

-*   ### Task ID: `RAG-OPT-001`
-    *   #### Name: Implement Query Optimization and Hybrid Search
-    *   #### Detailed Description & Business Context:
-        Update the RAG retrieval logic to leverage the new structured chunks and rich metadata.
-This involves implementing hybrid search (a combination of vector search and metadata-based filtering) to improve the accuracy and relevance of retrieved documents.
-This is the final step to fully realize the benefits of the new chunking strategy.
-    *   #### Acceptance Criteria:
-        1. The core retrieval function in `rag_pipeline.py` is updated to accept metadata filters.
-        2. The chat API is updated to intelligently construct filters based on the user's query.
-        3. Section-aware retrieval is implemented (e.g., prioritizing `title_summary` chunks for overview questions).
-        4. End-to-end tests validate that hybrid search improves retrieval relevance for a variety of query types.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Phase 2: User Experience & Accuracy Enhancements
-    *   #### Status: To Do
-    *   #### Estimated Effort: 3-4 days
-    *   #### Priority: High

-## Recently Completed Tasks:
 *   ### Task ID: `STRAPI-INT-004`
     *   #### Name: Test and Verify Strapi Webhook Synchronization
     *   #### Detailed Description & Business Context: